 Some people might theorize that hand poked tattoos are less durable than machine tattoos.
 But this is false.
-Hand poked tattoos insert the ink just as deep as machine tattoos.
-The real difference is the speed and accuracy at which the needle does so.
+A hand poked tattoo inserts its ink just as deep as a machine tattoo gun.
+The only real difference is it’s speed and accuracy.

 4. The Price

 There is no real price difference between machine tattoos and hand poked tattoos.
-After all, the price largely depends on the style of tattoo you want, the location, the artist, and so on and so forth.
-You might tip your hand poked artist more, per say, since more hours are required to work on a smaller surface (since hand poked takes time).
+After all, the price largely depends on the style of the tattoo you want, the location, the artist, and so on.
+You might want to tip your hand poked tattoo artist more, per say, since a hand poked tattoo takes much more time to complete!